 Multiferroic hydrogenated graphene bilayer

-We investigated the multiferroic properties of hydrogenated graphene bilayer using first-principles calculations.
-The proposed material is composed of one fully hydrogenated, and one semi-hydrogenated graphene monolayers.
-Inside the van der Waals gap, hydrogen atoms are only adsorbed on either top or bottom layer of graphene, thus breaking the centrosymmetry.
-The calculated electric polarization is 0.137×10−10 C/m, with the transition barrier of switching the polarization to be 393 meV/formula unit.
-We showed that the ferroelectricity can be preserved down to the atomic thickness.
-We also studied the domain wall energy and its migration for various domain wall densities, and our results indicate robust polarization configuration against room temperature thermal fluctuation.
-As graphene is known to be able to sustain large strain, we further explored the ferroelectricity tuning via strain, and found polarization can be effectively tuned up to 20% without perturbing the polarization switching barrier.
-Our results suggest a realizable multiferroic two-dimensional materials using the most used two-dimensional material graphene.
+We investigated the multiferroic properties of a hydrogenated graphene bilayer using first-principles calculations.
+The proposed material is composed of one fully hydrogenated and one semi-hydrogenated graphene monolayer.
+Inside the van der Waals gap, hydrogen atoms are only adsorbed on either the top or the bottom layer of graphene, thus breaking the centrosymmetry.
+The calculated electric polarization is 0.137 × 10−10 C m−1, with the transition barrier of switching the polarization being 393 meV per formula unit.
+We showed that ferroelectricity can be preserved down to atomic thickness.
+We also studied the domain wall energy and its migration for various domain wall densities, and our results indicate a robust polarization configuration against room temperature thermal fluctuation.
+As graphene is known to be able to sustain large strain, we further explored ferroelectricity tuning via strain, and found that the polarization can be effectively tuned up to 20% without perturbing the polarization switching barrier.
+Our results suggest a realizable multiferroic two-dimensional material using the most used two-dimensional material, graphene.